Twenty years ago, there was barely anything like social media manager. It was hardly in our vocabulary.

-Graphics: A lot of social media posts will demand some graphics design skills to create them especially if you’re in a picture driven platform like Instagram etc.
+Graphics: A lot of social media posts will demand some graphics design skills to create them especially if you’re using a picture driven platform like Instagram etc.

 For this reason, you’ll need some basic graphics design skills to get your job done effectively.

-Of course you need to have a good understanding of Corel Draw, Paint, Illustrator and other design skills to get really grounded as a graphics designer but as a social media manager; you can also use templates to create your graphics while learning the others by the side.
+Of course you need to have at least a decent understanding of Corel Draw, Paint, Illustrator and other design skills to get really grounded as a graphics designer but as a social media manager; you can also use templates to create your graphics while learning the others by the side.

-While the average social media managers’ might not look like a get rich quick scheme, compared to others in the digital marketing ladder, social media managers still make a very decent income as professionals.
+While the average social media managers’ might not look like a get rich quick scheme job, compared to others in the digital marketing ladder, social media managers still make a very decent income as professionals.

 In the United States for instance, according to a report by Payscale, a senior social media manager earns a much as 63,000 USD yearly, with the average fees at around 43,000USD for entry level social media managers.

 For the United Kingdom, the average salary is pegged at about the range of 16,000 to 35,000 GBP, depending on the years of experience among other things.

 Coming down to Nigeria, the social media manager salaries varies a lot in most cases.
 From a little as NGN30,000-50,000NGN.